kristithrasher/MechaCar_Statistical_Analysis/README.md

 Alternative Hypothesis:
 What statistical test would you use to test the hypothesis? and Why?
 What data is needed to run the statistical test?
+The data needed to run the statistical test is the